 Canned Pumpkin: Please make sure to buy 100% canned pumpkin purée and not pumpkin pie filling.
 Pumpkin Pie Filling contains sugar and spices while canned pumpkin is 100% pure pumpkin puree.
 Some pumpkin puree brands can be wetter than others.
 If the pumpkin you are using seems wet, make sure to plot it with some paper towels just to soak up some extra moisture.

 Neutral Oil: I have tested this recipe with melted butter and neutral oil, like grapeseed oil or canola oil.
 While both pumpkin cakes had an exceptional taste, the one made with oil state moist and soft longer.
 This is because oil is a liquid and stays liquid at room temperature while butter is actually solid at room temperature.
 Therefore cakes made with butter tend to have a denser crumb and are not as tender.
+I have not tested this recipe with coconut oil or vegan butter.

-Mini Chocolate Chips: Since Mini Chocolate Chips don't sink to the bottom of a cake like regular sized chocolate chips they are perfect for this gluten free pumpkin chocolate chip cake.
+Mini Chocolate Chips: Since Mini Chocolate Chips don't sink to the bottom of a cake like regular-sized chocolate chips they are perfect for this gluten-free pumpkin chocolate chip cake.

 What is in Pumpkin Pie Spice?